-Plan submittals for the Interim Condition will follow the submittal process defined in Section 2 of this exhibit and will include preliminary, final and RFC plans.
+Plan submittals for the Interim Condition will follow the submittal process defined in Section 2 of this exhibit and will include at a minimum preliminary, final and RFC plans.
 Plans for the Interim Condition shall be incorporated into the final RFC plans for the project.